pu2clr/SI4735/README.md

 Some users may be uncomfortable with the loud popping of the speaker during some transitions caused by some Si47XX device commands.
 This problem occurs during the receiver transition from the power down to power up.
 Also, every time the user changes the mode (FM to AM or AM to FM) the power down and power up sequence is required by the Si47XX devices.
 So far, the author of this library have not found an internal solution to solve the loud popping of the speaker.
 It is important to say that internal SI47XX mute or volume commands do not work.
-However, it is possible to solve this problem by adding an extra __mute__ circuit and control it by the controler (Atmega, ESP32, STM32, ATtiny85 etc).
+However, it is possible to solve this problem by adding an extra __mute__ circuit and control it by the controller (Atmega, ESP32, STM32, ATtiny85 etc).

 The schematic below shows this approach.